pkLucid/Pokemon-Lucid/lucid_book/src/ai/targeting.md

 ## Double Battle Targeting
-AI will never have both Pokemon attack the same slot if one of the AI’s Pokemon has a kill
+AI will generally never have both Pokemon attack the same slot if one of the AI’s Pokemon has a kill.
+Exceptions are [moves](https://github.com/rh-hideout/pokeemerald-expansion/blob/master/src/data/moves_info.h) that target the user, opponents field or all mons.

 As a note, Player’s Slot 1 is their left (First mon in party), where the Opponents Slot 1 will be to the player’s right (First mon in enemy party)